Azure-Samples/Serverless-APIs/readme/3 - Products.md

 ### Create a Product Subscription

 We need to create a subscription in order to call our API as part of this product.
-A subscription is basically a set of two keys for associated APIs.
+A subscription is a set of two keys for associated APIs.
 You need to provide one of the subscription keys when invoking a protected API by providing the key in the **Ocp-Apim-Subscription-Key** HTTP header.

 Since we created our API Management product to require subscriptions, we now need to create a subscription to that product to generate an initial set of keys to use.

-1. On the API Management instance in the Azure portal, select the  **Products** section from the menu on the left.
+1. In your API Management instance in the Azure portal, select the **Products** section from the menu on the left.
 1. Select the product you created from the previous section.
 This will take you to the product overview for that product.
 1. Select the product **Subscriptions** menu option.
 1. Click **+ Add Subscription** to add a new subscription for the product.